Centers for Medicare and Medicaid Services (CMS), HHS.

 FOR FURTHER INFORMATION CONTACT:

-Under the Medicare program, eligible beneficiaries may receive covered services in an ambulatory surgical center (ASC) provided certain requirements are met.
-Section 1832(a)(2)(F)(i) of the Social Security Act (the Act) requires ASCs to meet health, safety, and other standards specified by the Secretary.
+Under the Medicare program, eligible beneficiaries may receive covered services from an Ambulatory Surgical Center (ASC) provided certain requirements are met.
+Section 1832(a)(2)(F)(i) of the Social Security Act (the Act) establishes distinct criteria for facilities seeking designation as an ASC.
 Regulations concerning provider agreements are at 42 CFR part 489 and those pertaining to activities relating to the survey and certification of facilities are at 42 CFR part 488.
-The regulations at 42 CFR part 416 specify the conditions that an ASC must meet in order to participate in the Medicare program, the scope of covered services and the conditions for Medicare payment for ASCs.
+The regulations at 42 CFR part 416 specify the conditions that an ASC must meet in order to participate in the Medicare program, the scope of covered services, and the conditions for Medicare payment for ASCs.

-Generally, to enter into an agreement, an ASC must first be certified by a State survey agency as complying with the conditions or requirements set forth in part 482.
+Generally, to enter into an agreement, an ASC must first be certified by a State survey agency as complying with the conditions or requirements set forth in part 416 of our Medicare regulations.
 Thereafter, the ASC is subject to regular surveys by a State survey agency to determine whether it continues to meet these requirements.
-However, there is an alternative to surveys by state agencies.

-Section 1865(a)(1) of the Act provides that, if a provider entity demonstrates through accreditation by an approved national accrediting organization that all applicable Medicare conditions are met or exceeded, we would deem those provider entities as having met the Medicare requirements.
-Accreditation by an accrediting organization is voluntary and is not required for Medicare participation.
+Section 1865(a)(1) of the Act provides that, if a provider entity demonstrates through accreditation by a Centers for Medicare & Medicaid Services (CMS) approved national accrediting organization (AO) that all applicable Medicare conditions are met or exceeded, we may deem those provider entities as having met the requirements.
+Accreditation by an AO is voluntary and is not required for Medicare participation.

-If an accrediting organization is recognized by the Secretary as having standards for accreditation that meet or exceed Medicare requirements, a provider entity accredited by the national accrediting body's approved program would be deemed to have met the Medicare conditions.
-A national accrediting organization applying for approval of its accreditation program under part 488, subpart A, must provide us with reasonable assurance that the accrediting organization requires the accredited provider entities to meet requirements that are at least as stringent as the Medicare conditions.
-Our regulations concerning the approval of accrediting organizations are set forth at § 488.4 and § 488.8(d)(3).
-The regulations at § 488.8(d)(3) require accrediting organizations to reapply for continued approval of their accreditation programs every 6 years or as determined by CMS.
+If an AO is recognized by the Secretary of the Department of Health and Human Services as having standards for accreditation that meet or exceed Medicare requirements, any provider entity accredited by the national accrediting body's approved program may be deemed to meet the Medicare conditions.
+An AO applying for approval of its accreditation program under part 488, subpart A, must provide CMS with reasonable assurance that the AO requires the accredited provider entities to meet requirements that are at least as stringent as the Medicare conditions.
+Our regulations concerning the approval of AOs are set forth at § 488.5.

-The Accreditation Association for Ambulatory Health Care (AAAHC) current term of approval for their ASC accreditation program expires on December 20, 2012.
+The Accreditation Association for Ambulatory Health Care, Inc.'s (AAAHC's) current term of approval for its ASC program expires December 20, 2018.

-Section 1865(a)(2) of the Act and our regulations at § 488.8(a) require that our findings concerning review and approval of a national accrediting organization's requirements consider, among other factors, the applying accrediting organization's: Requirements for accreditation; survey procedures; resources for conducting required surveys; capacity to furnish information for use in enforcement activities; monitoring procedures for provider entities found not in compliance with the conditions or requirements; and ability to provide CMS with the necessary data for validation.
+Section 1865(a)(2) of the Act and our regulations at § 488.5 require that our findings concerning review and approval of an AO's requirements consider, among other factors, the applying AO's requirements for accreditation; survey procedures; resources for conducting required surveys; capacity to furnish information for use in enforcement activities; monitoring procedures for provider entities found not in compliance with the conditions or requirements; and ability to provide CMS with the necessary data for validation.

-The purpose of this proposed notice is to inform the public of AAAHC's request for continued approval of its ASC accreditation program.
-This notice also solicits public comment on whether AAAHC's requirements meet or exceed the Medicare conditions for coverage.
+The purpose of this proposed notice is to inform the public of AAAHC's request for continued CMS-approval of its ASC accreditation program.
+This notice also solicits public comment on whether AAAHC's requirements meet or exceed the Medicare conditions for coverage (CfCs) for ASCs.

-AAAHC submitted all the necessary materials to enable us to make a determination concerning its request for continued approval of its ASC accreditation program.
-This application was determined to be complete on April 27, 2012.
-Under section 1865(a)(2) of the Act and our regulations at § 488.8 (Federal review of accrediting organizations), our review and evaluation of AAAHC would be conducted in accordance with, but not necessarily limited to, the following factors:
+AAAHC submitted all the necessary materials to enable us to make a determination concerning its request for continued CMS-approval of its ASC accreditation program.
+This application was determined to be complete on May 24, 2018.
+Under section 1865(a)(2) of the Act and our regulations at § 488.5, our review and evaluation of AAAHC will be conducted in accordance with, but not necessarily limited to, the following factors:

-- The equivalency of AAAHC's standards for an ASC as compared with CMS' ASC conditions for coverage.
+- The equivalency of AAAHC's standards for ASCs as compared with Medicare's CfCs for ASCs.

 - AAAHC's survey process to determine the following:

-- AAAHC's processes and procedures for monitoring an ASC found out of compliance with AAAHC's program requirements.
+++ AAAHC's processes and procedures for monitoring an ASC found out of compliance with AAAHC's program requirements.
 These monitoring procedures are used only when AAAHC identifies noncompliance.
-If noncompliance is identified through validation reviews or complaint surveys, the State survey agency monitors corrections as specified at § 488.7(d).
+If noncompliance is identified through validation reviews or complaint surveys, the State survey agency monitors corrections as specified at § 488.9(c)(1).

 Because of the large number of public comments we normally receive on Federal Register documents, we are not able to acknowledge or respond to them individually.
 We will consider all comments we receive by the date and time specified in the DATES section of this preamble, and, when we proceed with a subsequent document, we will respond to the comments in the preamble to that document.